| Title: | The ScottKnott Clustering Algorithm |

 repetitions.
 The third ‘y’ is a numeric vector the yields.
 The fourth ‘dfm’

 is a data frame with four columns.
-The first tree columns are the design matrix
+The first three columns are the design matrix

 and the fourth is ‘y’.